suzyahyah/suzyahyah.github.io/_posts/2025-03-23-DynamicBatching.md

 To maximise GPU memory when training large models, we want to pack tokens such that sequence padding is minimised and GPU memory is maximised.

+1. `torch.utils.data.dataloader` is an python iterable over a PyTorch dataset
+2. `torch.utils.data.dataset` implements `__getitem()__`, which maps keys to data samples.
+3. `torch.utils.data.sampler` specifies the sequences of keys used in data loading.

+By default, the `DataLoader` will collate individual fetched samples into batches using the arguments `batch_size`, `drop_last`, `batch_sampler`, and `collate_fn`.
+An alternatively, if `batch_size` is None, we can construct a `BatchSampler` which yields a list of keys at a time.

+#### **Default Approach**

 We have several options, starting with the default.

-#### **Default Approach**

 The most default thing to do is to pad every sequence to the maximimum context window, and return a fixed batch size.

-{% highlight python%}
-from transformers import AutoTokenizer tokenizer = AutoTokenizer.from_pretrained(<model_id>, use_fast=True)
-tokenizer(examples['text'], truncation=True, max_length=max_seq_length, padding='longest')
-{% endhighlight %}

 However, this is incredibly wasteful.
 Imagine a batch size of 2, where we have a sequence X1 of length 10 and sequence X2 of length 1000 in the same batch.
-Sequence X1 will be padded for 990 token positions, which is nearly 50\% wasted GPU memory.
+Sequence X1 will be padded for 990 token positions, which is nearly 50% wasted GPU memory.

 <br>